 The story of Jael had a political motive.
 It ridiculed the Canaanite enemy and boosted the morale of the embattled Israelite tribes.
 Death at the hands of a lone woman was a particularly shameful way for a warrior general to die.

 To drive the point home, no pun intended, there was an element of sexual derision in the story: male sexual symbols such as the hammer and nails were used, but by a woman against a man.
 This ridiculed the virility of Sisera.
 In the ancient world, open jubilation at the defeat and humiliation of an enemy was a way of releasing pent-up fear.
+The story showed that a seemingly invincible enemy could in fact be defeated, if the Israelites put their complete faith in Yahweh.

 Apart from Deborah, the Judges were hardly role models for the Israelites.
 Jephthah sacrificed his daughter, Samson murdered his first wife, Gideon promoted the worship of fertility gods, etc. Deborah stands out from them for her wisdom, courage and faith in God.
 She had authority rather than power, and people respected her for the qualities she had, rather than for her military might or physical strength.
 1